 This report will establish industry-level benchmarks for key hiring metrics, including:

-- Average job posting click and application rates
+- Average click and application rates

 - Conversion rates from click to application, from application to interview, and from interview to hire